-Real estate can make or break a marijuana business.
+Before we go any further, it’s important to understand the situation cannabis license holders face.
 In many states, marijuana cultivators, processors, and dispensaries can’t get marijuana licenses unless they’ve secured property for their operations before they submit their license applications.
 That means the businesses have to pay rent while they wait to see if their applications for licenses are approved.

-The risk is very real.
-BTHHM Berkeley LLC, owner of The Apothecarium dispensary in Berkeley, California, learned that lesson earlier this year when it was forced to sue its landlord who refused to allow the business to move into the location it had been paying rent on for 18 months while waiting for its marijuana license application to be approved.
-According to the lawsuit, there is even more to the story.
-After BTHHM got its marijuana license, the landlord doubled the rent, nearly quadrupled the security deposit, and added on new property taxes and fees to bring the building up to code (approximately $700,000).
+BTHHM Berkeley LLC, owner of The Apothecarium dispensary in Berkeley, California, learned that lesson back in 2017 when it was forced to sue its landlord who refused to allow the business to move into the location it had been paying rent on for 18 months while waiting for its marijuana license application to be approved.
+According to the lawsuit, after BTHHM got its marijuana license, the landlord doubled the rent, nearly quadrupled the security deposit, and added on new property taxes and fees to bring the building up to code (approximately $700,000).